-$\mathbf{\hat{e}}$ · · Providing ongoing District-level workshops to assist schools in planning and implementing improvement strategies.

-$\bullet \cdot \cdot$ •Establishing training programs for school liaisons to bring the communication and facilitation skills to the schools they represent.
+- Providing ongoing District-level workshops to assist schools in planning and implementing improvement strategies. - Establishing training programs for school liaisons to bring the communication and facilitation skills to the schools they represent.

-$\mathbf{\hat{v}}$ · · Providing information to parents/guardians about the various assessment tools and instruments that will be developed to monitor progress.

-• • • • • Seeking input from parents/guardians in developing workshops.
+- Providing information to parents/guardians about the various assessments tools and instruments that will be developed to monitor progress. - Seeking input from parents/guardians in developing workshops.